thaliaarchi/tty37-docs/tty37.md

 ## Character repeat feature

-When a key is pressed harder than normally (beyond its normal stop position), its associated character is generated repeatedly at the maximum character rate.
+The keyboard permits you to repeat a character by pressing a key harder than normal (beyond its normal stop position), making it generate the associated character repeatedly at the maximum character rate.
-Character repeat is an optional feature and can be enabled or disabled by a technician. \[General71 2.04, 2.15]\[General72 2.12]

-This feature is provided for each key that generates a character.
-It is normally disabled on all keys except for the following: space, NEW LINE, BACKSPACE, NULL, DELETE, period `.`, hyphen `-`, equal `=`, underscore `_`, colon `:`, asterisk `*`, and character X \[sic].
-Form feed is non-repeating. \[General71 2.04, 2.15]

-Question: The meaning of “character X” is unclear.
-Does it mean letters and possibly also numbers?
+\[General71 2.15]\[General72 2.12]

+Any key can be made repeatable by a technician with a simple modification.
+In the standard arrangement, only the ten most commonly used keys are repeatable (in both the shift and unshift states): \[Catalog69 7]\[General71 2.04]

+- Space
+- NEW LINE
+- BACKSPACE
+- NULL
+- DELETE
+- Period `.`
+- Hyphen `-` or equals `=`
+- Underscore `_`
+- Colon `:` or asterisk `*`
+- Upper case `X` and lower case `x`

+Note that letters other than X apparently aren't repeatable in the standard arrangement (\[Catalog69] states that ten keys are repeatable, matching this list).

 In the \[General72] KSR model, character repeat is a standard feature and enabled for every key. \[2.02, 2.12] That model spaces on all characters, even